maxgalbu/xbmc.plugin.video.nba/Readme.md

 ### Changelog:

-    0.5.2- Removed py-dom-xpath from the requirements and links to the httplib2 addon 0.5-    Fixed the login procedure
+    0.5.3- Added markers: (F) for future games and (NV) for games without videos 0.5.2- Removed py-dom-xpath from the requirements and links to the httplib2 addon 0.5-    Fixed the login procedure
     0.4-    Removed the extra images to save space